Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Trigger a Greeting with a Button

-For this to really be a true app, you give your users a way to trigger a greeting message update after they’ve updated their name in the `input` box.
+For this to really be a true app, give your users a way to trigger a greeting message update after they’ve updated their name in the `input` box.

 Add a button just under your `input` with a similar event handler, but this time the event will be `onClick` instead of `onChange`.
-You’ll also give it some text, ‘`Update name`’:
+You also give it some text, ‘`Update name`’:

 ```
   handleClick = evt => {